oracle/coherence-operator/examples/deployment/README.md

 > Note: By default, when you enable Coherence Persistence, the required infrastructure in terms
 > of persistent volumes (PV) and persistent volume claims (PVC) is set up automatically.
 Also, the persistence-mode
 > is set to `active`.
-This allows the Coherence cluster to be restarted and the data to be retained.
+This allows the Coherence cluster to be restarted, and the data to be retained.

 1. Delete the existing deployment